Heatherwood and Wexham Park NHS Trust in special measures

 The CQC identified areas for improvement including staffing levels, A&E waiting times and surgical cancellations.

 Inspectors also said "accusations of harassment and bullying" were reported throughout the organisation.

 Special measures status involves implementing a series of urgent improvements to care and management.

 Monitor has also arranged for the trust to "partner" with neighbouring Frimley Park NHS Foundation Trust, as a potentially long-term solution.

-Director Mark Turner said: "Patients deserve better, and performance to date has simply not been good enough."'This cannot go on'
+Director Mark Turner said: "Patients deserve better, and performance to date has simply not been good enough."

 The trust said it "welcomed" the extra support it would receive.

 Grant MacDonald, acting chief executive, said: "Since the last CQC report four months ago, we have done a great deal to tackle the issues raised and clearly we must now do more," he said.

 Professor Sir Mike Richards, the CQC's chief inspector of hospitals, said although there were "some positives" at the trust, Wexham Park had a "long history of problems".